Low-Luminosity Type IIP Supernovae from the Zwicky Transient Facility Census of the Local Universe. II: Lightcurve Analysis: Analysis

 \item Tail onset ($t_{\rm tail}$): Defined as the epoch post-plateau when $\Delta_{\rm slope}$ reaches a maximum exceeding $0.002$ mag day$^{-2}$, provided this occurs within 50 days after the plateau ends.

 \item Rise time ($t_{\rm rise}$): Defined as the time interval between the epoch when the $r$-band magnitude is 0.75 mag fainter than peak (half-maximum) and the epoch of maximum light.

 \end{itemize}

 To estimate uncertainties in these observables, we adopt a Monte Carlo approach.
 We simulate 50 realizations of each lightcurve based on Gaussian noise scaled to the flux errors.
 For each realization, we recompute the observables using the same criteria.
 The standard deviation of the resulting distribution of values is used as the uncertainty on the measurements of these observables.
 The plateau duration is measured as $t_{\rm plateau,end} - t_{\rm plateau,start}$.
 The optically thick plateau duration (OPTd) is measured as the duration between the explosion epoch and the midpoint of the plateau end and tail onset epochs.
-To identify ECSN candidates and failed SNe with a sharp drop from the plateau and no nickel mass, we measure the drop in $r$-band magnitude from the plateau end to the first epoch of tail onset when it exists.
+The distributions of these observed parameters are shown in Figure \ref{fig:observables}.
+A sharp luminosity drop between the plateau and the radioactive tail is a key prediction for both ECSNe and failed SNe with very low or negligible $^{56}$Ni production \citep[e.g.,][]{Tominaga2013, Turatto1998}.
+To identify such ECSN and failed-SN candidates in our sample, we measure the drop in the $r$-band magnitude from the end of the plateau to the first epoch on the tail, whenever the tail is detected.
 If a tail does not exist, this is marked as ``Limit = yes'' in Table~\ref{tab:lightcurveparams} or indicated as a V-shaped triangle in Figure~\ref{fig:obsvspeak}.
+These photometric definitions follow the same physical interpretation as those adopted by \citet{Anderson2014}, who also identify the plateau phase through changes in the light-curve slope and characterize the transition to the radioactive tail using the steep post-plateau decline.
+Our implementation differs in that we use the derivatives of the lightcurve to define these transitions in a fully automated and objective way, whereas \citet{Anderson2014} relied on parametric spline fits and visually guided measurements for some phases.
+The data and code used for these measurements will be made publicly available on \href{https://zenodo.org/records/15717884?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjNhYjE3NjYwLTU2NDEtNDBkZi1iYmI5LTQ1YzQxY2EwYjllNyIsImRhdGEiOnt9LCJyYW5kb20iOiJhNjA2ZTkzNDFjYjU5NGM3ZGIzMmExMTRlOGY1NzU5MCJ9.X0jCmJz6FJbXwmcY_6ZZ1kYCcRHwrABpoZ2epNXLlpIjVIwrFkEEOGD0Z7Cfk7luRPlHvOCwJdWBwB40vX2JoQ}{\texttt{Zenodo}} and \href{https://github.com}{\texttt{GitHub}} upon publication.
 The criteria are summarized in Table~\ref{tab:lcparams}.